What is ADU and Why It’s the best investment you should consider?

 - You may need to acquire a parking permit.
 Consult the guidebook referenced earlier for more information on this.

 What are the benefits of building an ADU?

-- More living space – ADUs can assist you in supporting extended family members while allowing you to maintain your privacy.
+- More living space – They can assist you in supporting extended family members while allowing you to maintain your privacy.

-Building and other costs were mentioned briefly before, but how much would an Accessory Dwelling Unit California plan cost you?
-The answer is difficult to provide as the costs often vary based on the type of ADU and various building accommodations.
-Here are some rough averaged estimates based on ADU tours and reports:
+Building and other costs were mentioned briefly before, but how much would an California plan cost you?
+The answer is difficult to provide as the costs often vary based on the type and various building accommodations.
+Here are some rough averaged estimates based on tours and reports:

 - 616 sq. ft.